Programs

 DIREF manages or supports programs in research and education as follows:

-DIREF supports resident rotations at the Instituto do Câncer do Ceará (ICC) in Fortaleza, Brazil, a 4-6 week program offered to a small number of surgical residents annually.
+DIREF also supports resident rotations at the Instituto do Câncer do Ceará (ICC) in Fortaleza, Brazil, a 4-6 week program offered to a small number of surgical residents annually.
 In addition to exposure to surgical issues faced by a developing country, ICC gives them the opportunity to participate in thyroid cancer procedures, a type of cancer common there but relatively rare in Detroit.

 Participation in international conferences including the annual Indian Association of Oncological Surgery Conference and an annual conference on surgical oncology that rotates between three hospitals in Brazil.
 (Here is the 2019 conference in Recife.)